Hera Pheri (2000 film): Plot

 Ghanshyam, a.k.a.
 Shyam, arrives in Mumbai from Gurgaon seeking a job at the private bank where his late father, Sundarlal, worked earlier.
 Apparently, Sundarlal died in a fire accident at the bank, so Shyam should receive his job according to the company's rules.
 However, the bank manager informs Shyam that another person, Shivshankar Panikar, died two minutes after Sundarlal in the accident.
-Shivshankar's daughter, Anuradha, has also applied for the job, and since Shivshankar was senior to Sundarlal, the choice should be given to Anuradha first, disappointing Shyam.
+Shivshankar's daughter, Anuradha, has also applied for the job, and since Shivshankar was senior to Sundarlal, it is given to Anuradha first, disappointing Shyam.
 Later, Shyam bumps into another man, Raju, whom he misunderstands for a pickpocket and pursues him.
-However, he later discovers the truth and the opposite occurs when Raju, in turn, misunderstands Shyam for a pickpocket and pursues him too.
+Raju, in turn, misunderstands Shyam for a pickpocket and pursues him too.
 Raju has troubles dealing with his daydreams and all his jobs are thus short-lived.
 He does not believe in hard work and aims to earn easy money.
-Raju deceives everyone, even his widowed mother, Savitri Devi, who resides in an old age home in Mumbai and believes her son is a successful engineer in Kolkata.
-Meanwhile, Shyam approaches the "Star Garage" owned by Baburao Ganpatrao Apte, a bespectacled near-sighted man, who owes a familial debt with many moneylenders and has a hard time dealing with all of them.
-Baburao agrees to take Shyam in as his tenant by Shyam compromising only on the amount of Baburao's alcohol.
-However, Baburao is also housing another tenant, who, unfortunately for Shyam, is Raju, who hasn't paid a single penny of rent to Baburao in the last 2 years.
-As a result, the trio falls into hilarious situations that usually involve Raju and Shyam verbally harassing each other and deliberately trying to create chaos, which all Baburao miserably has to resolve.
+Raju deceives everyone, even his widowed mother, Savitri Devi, who resides at an old age home in Mumbai, believing her son is a successful Kolkata engineer.
+Meanwhile, Shyam approaches the "Star Garage" owned by Baburao Ganpatrao Apte, who owes a familial debt to several moneylenders and has difficulty paying them.
+Baburao agrees to take Shyam in as his tenant.
+Baburao also houses another tenant who, unfortunately for Shyam, is Raju, who has not paid rent in two years.
+The trio falls into situations, usually involving Raju and Shyam verbally harassing each other and creating chaos, which Baburao miserably resolves.